-This project, funded by the Gordon and Betty Moore Foundation, and in close collaboration with Alaska Volcano Observatory, will establish open-data, real-time, multi-sensor community experiments on two active volcanoes in the Aleutians, Cleveland and Okmok.
+The objectives of this project, funded by the Gordon and Betty Moore Foundation, are to establish open-data, real-time, multi-sensor community experiments on active volcanoes in a number of settings around the world.
 A key component of the project is the development of high-bandwidth satellite telemetry that will provide real-time capabilities even in the most remote locations.
 Open, continuous data-streams in place before volcanic eruptions promise to revolutionize the field of volcanology by first increasing scientific understanding of eruptions and then driving the development of forecasts that are timely within the hours to months of “run-up” to eruptions, and improving forecasts as real-time data streams in.

 View of the north face of Cleveland volcano, with the persistent gas plume visible.